-TUNING TIP: Lean air/fuel ratio (AFR) increases the tendency for spark knock.
-Check AFR and rejet carburetor before optimizing ignition timing.
-Test the motorcycle on a dyno with an exhaust gas sniffer or use our WEGO.
+TUNING TIP: Excessively lean air/fuel ratio (AFR) increases the tendency for spark knock.
+Test the motorcycle on a dyno with an exhaust gas sniffer to check AFR and make sure the carburetor is jetted to factory specifications.

 RPM LIMITER SETTING